-Clinical experience focuses on care of hospitalized children and support of their families in the acute care setting.
-Using the nursing process as a framework, students practice incorporating growth and development assessment, as well as response to illness, into developing nursing interventions appropriate for the specific child and family.
-Opportunities for interaction with well children in community settings also is provided.
+support of their families in the acute care setting.
+Using the nursing process as a framework, students focus on incorporating growth and development assessment, as well as response to illness, into the development of nursing interventions appropriate for the specific child and family.
+Opportunities for interaction with the well child in community settings also is provided.

 NUR 255.
-MENTAL HEALTH NURSING3 credit hours
+Mental Health Nursing3 credit hours